CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Supported-Route-Table-Entries.md

 ## Supported Route Entries

-The following tables list the number of MAC addresses, layer 3 neighbors, and LPM routes validated for each forwarding table profile for Mellanox switches.
+The following tables list the number of MAC addresses, layer 3 neighbors, and LPM routes validated for each forwarding table profile.
 If you do not specify any profiles as described above, the switch uses the *default* values.

 {{%notice tip%}}